NorthStarUAS/aura-hardware-legacy/README.md

 Features:

-- Physical lay out plugs into a beaglebone as a standard cape.
+- Standard cape design plugs right into a beaglebone and provides power and connectivity to the beaglebone.

+- All versions:
+  - SBUS RC Inputs
+  - 8 PWM Outputs
+  - Two beaglebone UARTS exposed
+  - On board 5v 2.5A power regulator

+- APM2 version:
-- Mounting holes support a full size Ardupilot Mega 2 Atmega2560.
+  - Mounting holes to support a full size Ardupilot Mega 2 Atmega2560.
   - Stacking layout design.
   - Dual power regulation option for separate avionics and servo power buses.
+  - Optional PWM RC Inputs

+- Teensy version:
+  - No extra board (no APM2 needed) to piggy back on the cape.
+  - MPU-9250 IMU, BMP280 pressure sensor onboard.

 Power: